Keto Mashed Cauliflower with Cream Cheese

 - Green Onions – Finely slice and mix in before layering.

-- Chives - Mix into the puree.
+- Fresh Herbs – Mix chopped chives, rosemary, thyme, or even basil right into the puree.

 - Rosemary or Parsley – Finely chop and mix into the pureed cauliflower.